MayanksinhRajput/Laravel-Ai-Content-generatore/AiContentGenerator/README.md

-# AI Content Generator for Laravel
+# Laravel AI Content Generator

-A Laravel package for AI-powered content generation using Google Gemini.
+A powerful Laravel package for AI-powered content generation using Google's Gemini API.
+This package makes it easy to generate various types of content including blog posts, product descriptions, and social media posts.

 ## Installation